iamh2o/rgbw_colorspace_converter/README.md

 ##### A worked use case

 * Lets say you wanted to write s/w to control something that emits light- probably using colors.
 This could be LEDs or other lighting hardware, or even sofware or APIs/services.
 Each have their own interfaces with what color codes they accept.
 LEDs are primarily RGB or RGBW, but working directly in RGB is a pain.
-So this module can let you work in the space you grok, and spit out the translations to the thing you are controlling in the protocol it expects (I guyess we suopport DMX too if you want to ask me about that.
+So this module can let you work in the space you grok, and spit out the translations to the thing you are controlling in the protocol it expects (I guess we support DMX too if you want to ask me about that.

-* I wrote two simple scripts that acheive all of the above.
+* I wrote two simple scripts that achieve all of the above.
 I instantiate objects using RGB color codes, I work with the objects in HSV space to move through the color space in various ways (and to show how straight forward it is.
 And in a supremely awesome way :-)  I found a way to use a terminal tool called colr to act as my display I'm controlling...... and it only accepted Hex codes.
-So I was using 3 spaces actively just for one simeple project.
-The colored output I produce with these tools also emits the color codes for all of the color spaces represented with each line of color so you can take a peek at how all the differnt ones represnet different things.
+So I was using 3 spaces actively just for one simple project.
+The colored output I produce with these tools also emits the color codes for all of the color spaces represented with each line of color so you can take a peek at how all the different ones represent different things.
 RGB and RGBW get really strange when complex mixtures of colors happen.
 * So, generally RGB / RGBW and Hex are not the most pleasant to work directly in.... this is a good read if you're curious why [RGB/RGBW/Hex are not the most intuitive ways to think about color](https://www.maketecheasier.com/difference-between-hex-rgb-hsl/).
 To perform simple organic operations, like fading through saturations of a color, or cycling smoothly through various colors, the manipulation of HSV/HSL/HSI are far more intuitive (and far more amenable to programatic manipulation) than the others.
 So, I'll write a toy script (which you can run here using a very low tech display), which I think will demonstrate how this package was intended to be used.
 There are functional scripts you can run (if you install!)  [here ---](https://github.com/iamh2o/rgbw_colorspace_converter/blob/main/bin/run_spectrum_saturation_cycler.py)  and another named `path_between_2_colors.py`.